DevExpress/testcafe/README.md

 ### Easy Install

-All you need is to have [Node.js](https://nodejs.org) with [npm](https://www.npmjs.com) installed and call a single command.
+Everything is included in a single module installed with one command.

 ```bash
 npm install -g testcafe
 ```

-No browsers plugins to install, no binary compilation post-install steps.
+No native parts to compile, no browsers plugins to install.

 ### Complete Test Harness

-TestCafe covers all testing phases: starting browsers, running tests and gathering results.
+TestCafe automatically starts browsers, runs tests and gathers results.
+You only type a single command to begin testing.
-You configure test run and start execution either via the API or from a command shell simply by running a single command

 ```bash
 testcafe safari tests/
 ```

-TestCafe aggregates test results from different browsers and outputs them into one comprehensive report.
+When testing is finished, TestCafe aggregates test results from different browsers and outputs them into one comprehensive report.

 ### Write Test Code Using ES2016

-You can write TestCafe tests in ES2016 using all latest JavaScript features like `async/await`.
+You can write TestCafe tests in ES2016 using the latest JavaScript features like `async/await`.

+[Test API](http://devexpress.github.io/testcafe/documentation/test-api/index.html) consists of dozens of methods that can emulate all actions one could possibly do with a webpage.
-TestCafe introduces simple, but powerful test API.
-It offers a couple of dozen methods covering user actions.
-Chained syntax produces code that is easy to write and read.
-Furthermore, you are free to use any assertion library to perform verifications of different kinds.
+Chained syntax allows for code that is easy to write and read.

 ```js
 import { expect } from 'chai';